isc-projects/kea/doc/sphinx/arm/ext-radius.rst

            Framed-IPv6-Address = "2001:db8::9",
            Framed-Pool = "classroom"

-7. Accounting should work out of the box with Kea, but customizations are possible in the accounting file, which can be commonly found at:
+7. Accounting does not need to be modified to work with Kea, but customizations are possible in the accounting file, which can commonly be found at:

    - ``/etc/radius-config/mods-config/files/accounting``
    - ``/etc/freeradius/3.0/mods-config/files/accounting``